Skip to main content

 Biography

 Born and raised in China, I first came to the United States as a graduate student to study international relations.
-Living in the US made me increasingly interested in US history so I pursued an MA in history.
-Now I have combined my academic interests with my personal experience as an Asian woman in the US and study the trans-Pacific history of Asian Americans.
+Living in the U.S. sparked a growing interest in American history, leading me to pursue an M.A. in History.
+Today, I combine my academic pursuits with my personal experiences as an Asian woman in the U.S., focusing on the trans-Pacific history of Asian Americans.

 Research Interests